The NFL Is Investigating Jameis Winston For Allegedly Groping An Uber Driver In 2016

 The alleged incident occurred nine months before Winston settled a civil lawsuit with a woman who accused him of rape in 2012, when both were students at Florida State University.
 The terms of the settlement are confidential.
 "I did not rape or sexually assault [name redacted].
 I did not create a hostile, intimidating or offensive environment in the short period of time that we were together," Winston said in a statement as part of a Florida State State code of conduct hearing, obtained by USA Today.

 And earlier in 2016, Florida State University settled a lawsuit with the woman and was ordered to pay $950,000.
 A 2014 New York Times investigation, based on documents from the university and police, “found that Florida State and the Tallahassee police had done little to determine what happened in the Winston case.”
-Winston’s accuser, Erica Kinsman, came publically forward in the documentary “The Hunting Ground,” which explores the failures of college and university administrations to deal with allegations of sexual assault.
+Winston’s accuser, Erica Kinsman, came publicly forward in the documentary “The Hunting Ground,” which explores the failures of college and university administrations to deal with allegations of sexual assault.
 In a letter to CNN two days before the documentary was set to air, lawyers for Winston threatened to sue the news network , writing that the documentary was “false and defamatory to Mr. Winston.”

 Even before Kinsman's appeared in the documentary, her name was leaked to the public and for months she became the target for severe online harassment.
 Football fans began distributing her personal information and pictures on social media, and Winston's lawyer would name Kinsman so often that it began to raise questions.